The Smell of Molten Projects in the Morning

 Now, I’d put the switch in that position because the saddle jams against the preload nut exactly at the end of the switch button travel.
 Now I can crush the switch by manually running the Z axis beyond its Home position …

-One thought on “Sherline Z-Axis Home Switch Spacer”
+One response to “Sherline Z-Axis Home Switch Spacer”